 The average or under-producing sales person, will say “sure, when should I follow up?”.

-Hoping it will convert into a sale.
+Hoping it will convert into a sale or new business.

 But more than anything, they don’t want to press forward.